ManishPillai7/50-days-of-RTL/README.md

 Hello all

 This is my list of 100 days of RTL coding.
+NOTE: FEW FILES ARE IN SYSTEM VERILOG(.sv) AND VERILOG(.v)

 Day1 --> MUX with 8bit input line
 Day2 --> Synchron and Asynchronous reset